bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 # Simple Example

 Accept parameter types, return known type.
+Also needs to be generic over parameter types.

 # Generic return

-Same parameter signature, but return different types - `AsRef`
+Same name and parameter signature, but return different types - `AsRef`

 # Associated types

-`.as_iter()`, and the iterator item types
+`.as_iter()`, and the iterator `Item` type

+# Require static methods on a class?

+Shouldn't be too hard - `T::some_method()` should be compilable.

 # Arbitrary `self`